ethereum-optimism/specs/specs/experimental/admin-and-auth.md

    This Safe has a threshold of 5 and has the same 7 owners as the Foundation Upgrade Safe.

 ## Ownership model diagram

+The following diagram outlines the control relationships between the contracts in the

 ```mermaid
 flowchart LR